-Antonio Narváez is a senior associate in the tax practice, specializing in advising corporate groups on mergers and acquisitions and tax consolidation.
+Antonio Narváez is a principal associate in the tax practice, specializing in advising corporate groups on mergers and acquisitions and tax consolidation.

 He has extensive experience providing ongoing tax advice to business groups, particularly in the financial and real estate sectors.
 In addition, he has advised on multiple M&A and restructuring transactions, as well as on sales and purchases of businesses and companies.